DDataRep27/Naive-Bayes----Salary-Data/README.md

 # Naive-Bayes----Salary-Data

-Prepare a classification model for salary data
+Prepare a classification model using SVM for salary data